favoursyre/network-scanner/readme.md

 ## Features
 * Scans a LAN for active devices
-* Scans a LAN for a specified port
+* Scans a LAN or target_IP for a specified port
-* Scans a LAN for a range of specified ports
+* Scans a LAN or target_IP for a range of specified ports

 ## Languages
 * Python 3.9.7